 What happens if a tandem kayak tips over?

 If a tandem kayak tips over, you should flip the kayak upright.
 Then, each person should climb in the kayak one at a time, which is easiest to do if you have a sit-on-top kayak.

 If you have a sit-inside kayak, you may find it easier to swim with your kayak back to shore and get back on there.

 Most tandem kayaks are designed with adjustable seats so that a single person can sit in the center of the kayak.
 From there, the person should paddle on either side as they would with a kayak designed for one person.

 Whether or not to purchase two single or one double (tandem) kayaks come down to personal preference.
 Tandem kayaks tend to be more stable than single kayaks and can pick up great speed when both people paddle.

 Of the many great options on the market, Crescent Crew Tandem Kayak is our favorite because of its ability to hold three people.
 It also has a patented hull and excellent storage space.

 That being said, two strong contenders are the Point 65 Tequila!
-GTX Tandem Kayak for its Snap-Tap engineered design and the Aquaglide McKenzie 125 Inflatable Kayak, the best tandem inflatable kayak, since it can also be used for whitewater rafting.
+GTX Tandem Kayak for its Snap-Tap engineered design and the Sea Eagle 370 Inflatable Kayak, the best tandem inflatable kayak, since it is strong with easy portability.